Get Matched With Health Admin Colleges

 Most hospice programs are independent, while others are part of a nursing home, a hospital system, or a home-based care agency.
 This career path works for nurses who want to work in administration, as well as those with a background in healthcare administration.

-Hospice Administration Education Requirements
+Hospice Administration Education and Licensing Requirements

 Becoming a hospice administrator generally requires a bachelor’s degree from an accredited university or a college.
-You may find entry-level positions with an associate's degree, but it may be more challenging to get started on your career path.
+You may find entry-level positions with an associate degree, but it may be more challenging to get started on your career path.
+Often hospice administrators start their career as registered nurses, but undergrad degrees in other areas of study may also be a good starting point.
+Health administration, business administration, finance, and human resources are all viable options.

 Find Your Online Healthcare Administration Program

-Bachelor’s Degree in Hospice Administration
+Bachelor’s Degree in Hospice or Health Administration

 If nursing isn’t for you, a bachelor’s degree in healthcare administration may be your best bet.
 This area of study covers the full spectrum of the business end of healthcare.